 “One of the most important things I learned from my dad is that if something is worth your time to do, then it’s worth doing it well.

-“I aspire to put myself wholeheartedly into things I do at work and at home, no matter the work to be done.
+“I aspire to put myself wholeheartedly into everything I do.
 My dad passed his strong work ethic down to me as a positive, strong role model and example.
-He was an inspiration to many and to all who knew him in his 90 years of life.
-He is well remembered for his honesty, keeping his word, and his love of God, family and country as he served in the Philippines on the front lines fighting for peace as the ultimate example of one of the greats in the greatest generation.”
+He was an inspiration to many and to all who knew him.”

 “The best advice my Dad gave me — and some of the hardest to put into practice when everything about life sometimes seems so very important — was to have a good time.
 Dad modeled it for me, too; he made life fun.
 He was a preacher, but he was never sanctimonious.
 He was a big man, but his grin let you know he was approachable.
 I have treasured memories of my Dad’s big booming laugh, of him teasing my friends and boyfriends, and making my Mom giggle like a schoolgirl.
 I have memories of my Dad dancing down the hall and scratching like a chicken in the kitchen.
 He understood the value of being silly and helping people have a good belly laugh.